-Clock face - remember that the orientation is: wherever the student is facing is always 12:00
+Clock face - remember that the orientation is: wherever the student is facing is always 12:00.

-Grid system - establish size of pattern by walk-tracing, or use pole reaches
+Grid system - establish size of pattern by walk-tracing, or use pole reaches.

-Calling turns verbally - (no headset) difficult for instructor, but allows for directionality and sense of distance
+Calling turns verbally - (no headset) difficult for instructor, but allows for directionality and sense of distance.

-Headsets - student can hear you easily without interference of other noises, however you lose the directional orientation which some students have where they can sense the slope by the way your voice comes to them
+Headsets - student can hear you easily without interference of other noises, however you lose the directional orientation which some students have where they can sense the slope by the way your voice comes to them.

-"CASS" Hold - Front/Back - link the ski pole straps together; can be used with the instructor skiing backwards or downhill of student, rest the top cap on the student's hip bone.
+CASS Hold - Front/Back - link the ski pole straps together; can be used with the instructor skiing backwards or downhill of student, rest the top cap on the student's hip bone.
 If you push on both, you can slow the student down, one or the other will cause the student to turn.
+It can also be used from behind with the pole straps across the hips of the student and the instructor skiing from behind.